robleroni/Puerro/docs/01-Introduction.md

 ### JSDoc

-To provied a better code understanding, we use the markup language JSDoc to annotate our JavaScript files.
+To provide a better code understanding, we use the markup language JSDoc to annotate our JavaScript files.
 Using JSDoc comments, we describe the interface and usage of our functions.
 As with Javadoc, JSDoc can be used to generate a documentation in accessible formats like HTML.
 Another powerful feature of JSDoc is that in in modern text editors (e.g. VS Code or WebStorm) the type of the parameters can be taken into consideration.
 This allows to use a better intellisense and provides a way for checking types.

 ### Variables Notation